Digital terrestrial television in Australia: Additional channels

 During September 2007, the three commercial networks announced the introduction of high-definition only channels later that year, becoming the first new commercial television channels to launch in metropolitan areas of Australia since 1988.
 The Seven Network's 7HD was the first to launch on 15 October and became available through Prime Television on 29 October.
-This was followed by the launch of 10 HD on 16 December.
+This was followed by the launch of 10 HD (then Ten HD) on 16 December.
 The majority of the programming on the high-definition channels was simulcast from the parent channel.

 From 2009, commercial broadcasters were allowed to transmit an alternate standard definition channel.
-On 26 March 2009, Channel Ten launched One, its SD multichannel as a 24-hour sports channel.
-One is also broadcast on Ten's HD channel, replacing 10 HD.
-Nine later launched GO!, as a general entertainment channel skewed towards younger viewers in August 2009.
-Seven introduced Australia's first catch-up channel 7TWO on 1 November 2009.
+On 26 March 2009, Channel Ten launched 10 Drama as One HD, its SD multichannel as a 24-hour sports channel.
+10 Drama (then One HD) was also broadcast on 10's only HD channel space at the time, channel 1, replacing 10 HD.
+On 1 June 2009, SBS was the next to launch a new channel called SBS TWO (now branded as SBS Viceland).
+Also, Nine later launched GO! (now 9Go!), as a general entertainment channel skewed towards younger viewers on 9 August 2009.
+Seven introduced its first catch-up channel 7TWO (now branded as 7two) on 1 November 2009 while ABC launched its first kids channel ABC3 (now ABC Entertains) on 4 December 2009.

-In July 2010 ABC launched its proposed news channel, ABC News 24.
-In addition, the Seven and Nine networks launched their third channels in September 2010: 7mate from Seven and channel GEM from Nine.
-Network Ten launched their third channel, Eleven, in January 2011.
+On 22 July 2010, the ABC launched its proposed news channel, ABC News (then ABC News 24).
+In addition, the Seven and Nine networks launched their third channels in September 2010: 7mate from Seven and 9Gem (then GEM) from Nine.
+Network Ten launched their third channel, 10 Comedy, on 11 January 2011 as Eleven.
+SBS relaunched indigenous channel NITV on free to air on 12 December 2012.

-In November 2015, Nine launched their fourth channel, 9Life, along with a relaunch of 9HD as well as all the channels merging with Nine.
-In February 2016, Seven launched their fourth channel, 7flix.
+On 17 November 2015, SBS launched a new food channel, SBS Food (formerly Food Network) while on 26 November 2015, Nine launched their fourth channel, 9Life, along with a relaunch of 9HD as well as all the channels merging with Nine.
+On 28 February 2016, Seven launched their fourth channel, 7flix.

-In March 2016, Ten relaunched their HD channel, 10 HD.
-In May 2016, Seven relaunched their HD channel, 7HD.
-In December 2016, ABC relaunched their HD channel, ABC HD.
+On 2 March 2016, Ten relaunched their HD channel, 10 HD.
+On 10 May 2016, Seven relaunched their HD channel, 7HD.
+On 6 December 2016, the ABC relaunched their HD channel, ABC HD.

 Amateur digital television

 VK3RTV is an experimental Amateur Television Repeater licensed by the ACMA to Amateur Radio Victoria.
 In late September 2009 the former single analogue channel was converted to a 2 channel DVB-T digital system.
 The output of the transmitter is on 445.5 MHz which can be received on some set top boxes and digital television sets.
 Both channels (VK3RTV1 and VK3RTV2) are transmitted in standard definition.
 This repeater has been re-located from Olinda on Mt Dandenong to Mount View to the east of Melbourne.
-It is expected to be re-activated in June 2020.

 Amateur Radio Operators are restricted in terms of the content they may transmit in that the transmission of entertainment is not allowed.
 However, Amateur Radio Operators are nonetheless able to transmit a wide range of educational material related to amateur radio & electronics.